ARE YOU AND YOUR ANIMALS PREPARED FOR AN EMERGENCY?

 When disaster strikes, our team of trained, sworn disaster services volunteers can be activated to provide support.
 For safety and liability reasons, Solano CART cannot at any time evacuate sick or injured animals without permission from Solano County Animal Control.

-During any time of evacuation, it is the owner’s responsibility to arrange temporary housing for their animals whether it be with a member of the community or an incident-related shelter.
+During any type of evacuation, it is the owner’s responsibility to arrange temporary housing for their animals whether it be with a member of the community or an incident-related shelter.

 Solano CART does not provide sheltering or housing services.
 We do however maintain a list of community volunteers who may be willing to temporarily house livestock during an emergency.